 It is recognized that there is a diversity of opinion in society as to what constitutes suitable dress for school activities.
 In addition, standards of dress may differ somewhat among schools, depending on the varying standards of communities.
 Please see the following link for the Calgary Board of Education’s Standards of Dress & Grooming.

 In Alberta, employers have the right to establish the appearance, grooming and dress standards that they believe are necessary for the safe or effective conduct of their business.
 Standards can only be set provided they do not discriminate against employees based on any of the protected grounds in the Alberta Human Rights Act.

-· Students will understand of how to dress for everyone’s comfort after taking into consideration our community value around protecting a welcoming, safe, and caring learning environment for everyone.
+- Students will understand how to dress for everyone’s comfort after taking into consideration our community value around protecting a welcoming, safe, and caring learning environment for all.

 Physical Education Gym Strip

-With current Covid Protocols: Without regular change room access, our Phys Ed team recommends students layer clothing effectively for physical activity and, for the purposes of safety, have non-marking appropriate footwear.
+Our goal at BP is for students to develop a love of activity and have fun playing sports.
+To this end, changing for Phys Ed is optional.
+Students who wish to change will have access to change rooms.
+Our Phys Ed team recommends students layer clothing effectively for physical activity and, for the purposes of safety, have non-marking appropriate footwear.
 Ideally, this would be athletic shoes or other closed- toe footwear that ensures safe participation in the planned activity.

 We sell shorts, T-Shirts, sweats, and hoodies with the school logo.
 Prices will be available this September.
 If families do not wish to purchase BP branded gym clothes from the school, students can bring their own.

 Reasonable clothing is expected to be worn by all members of our school community in all school activities such as dances, extracurricular activities, and field trip experiences.
 If a special occasion arises that calls for an adjustment of the school standards of dress, students will be informed in advance.